Why a good Bug Report?

 A good example of a well-written procedure is given below

 - Click Remove to remove the product from the cart.

 #7) Expected and Actual Result

 A Bug description is incomplete without the Expected and Actual results.
-It is necessary to outline what is the outcome of the test and what the user should expect.
+It is necessary to outline what the outcome of the test is and what the user should expect.
 The reader should know what the correct outcome of the test is.
-Clearly, mention what happened during the test and what was the outcome.
+Clearly, mention what happened during the test and what the outcome was.

 A picture is worth a thousand words.
 Take a Screenshot of the instance of failure with proper captioning to highlight the defect.
 Highlight unexpected error messages with light red color.
 This draws attention to the required area.

 Some Bonus Tips To Write A Good Bug Report

 Given below are some additional tips on how to write a good Bug report:

 If you find any bugs while testing, then you do not need to wait to write a detailed bug report later.
 Instead, write a bug report immediately.
 This will ensure a good and reproducible Bug report.
 If you decide to write the Bug report later on then there is a higher chance to miss the important steps in your report.